IFAT

 Since moving to its new exhibition grounds in 1998, Messe München has been a pioneering force in sustainability, featuring a cutting-edge architectural design and one of the world’s largest and longest-running photovoltaic roof systems.

 Under its sustainability program, Messe München is continuously implementing targeted sustainability measures to ensure that it continues to meet its corporate sustainability goals in the future.
-This includes a continued transition to carbon-neutral energy sources and the ecological enhancement of the exhibition grounds, as well as a focus on topics such as the avoidance and disposal of waste.
+This includes a continued transition to renewable energy sources and the ecological enhancement of the exhibition grounds, as well as a focus on topics such as the avoidance and disposal of waste.

 At the beginning of 2020, Messe München switched to using electricity generated exclusively from renewable sources and thus took a further step towards carbon-neutral and sustainable trade fairs.
 In previous years, more than half of the company's electricity requirements had already been covered by renewable sources.
 This full transition to green electricity saves approximately 6,400 tons of carbon emissions annually during normal operations.
 The new exhibition halls C5 and C6, as well as the Conference Center North, are heated by district heating, most of which is derived from geothermal energy.
 And the company is currently planning a further, step-by-step conversion of its heat supply to CO₂-neutral sources.